icopy-site/awesome/docs/awesome/GoBooks.md

 ### [Learning Go](http://www.miek.nl/go) *Free*

 A online book to start learning Golang.
-It features numerous exercises (https://github.com/dariubs/GoBooks/blob/master/and answers).
+It features numerous exercises (and answers).

 The [markdown source is available on Github](https://github.com/miekg/learninggo).